royasutton/openscad-amu/README.md

 make uninstall
 ```

-This example may be used as a *template* and is a good starting point
+This example provides a good staring point *template* for new designs
-for new designs using openscad-amu.
+using openscad-amu.

 Installing